Select Your Cookie Preferences

 Malware, or malicious software, covers various forms of harmful software designed to infiltrate, damage, or disable computers, systems, and networks.
 From viruses and worms to ransomware and spyware, malware comes in many different guises, each with unique traits and destructive capabilities.
 This can include:

-These self-replicating threats spread across networks and devices, corrupting files and exhausting system resources.
+Viruses & Worms: These self-replicating threats spread across networks and devices, corrupting files and exhausting system resources.

-This form of malware locks users out of their systems or encrypts files, demanding a ransom for their release.
+Ransomware: This form of malware locks users out of their systems or encrypts files, demanding a ransom for their release.

-Software designed to stealthily monitor and collect user data, spyware poses significant privacy threats.
+Spyware: Software designed to stealthily monitor and collect user data, spyware poses significant privacy threats.

 Schools, with their expansive network of computers and a wide range of users from students to staff, are particularly vulnerable to malware attacks.
 The often outdated or unsupported technology used in educational settings makes it easier for malware to infiltrate systems.
 The frequent exchange of files and links among students and teachers, typically without stringent security checks, increases the risk of malware spreading.

-What is the impact of malware?
+What is the impact of the malware?

 The consequences of a malware infection can be devastating, ranging from compromised personal and financial information to widespread system failures and data loss.
 In a worst-case scenario, the repercussions can extend to legal liabilities, reputational damage, and significant financial losses.